-Last updated: April 3, 2026
+Last updated: July 14, 2026

 Most GEO and AI visibility advice targets the same thing: what a piece of content says.
 Add statistics.
 Include citations.
 Use expert quotes.
 Get placed in high-authority publications.
 These strategies address semantic content — the meaning layer.

 The structural layer is the set of formatting, organization, and presentation decisions that AI retrieval systems evaluate before they even process meaning.
 A March 2026 study from three Japanese research universities ran the first controlled experiment on this layer in isolation, and found citation rates move by 17.3% — consistently, across six different generative engines — based on structure alone.
+By mid-2026, multiple independent datasets confirm that structural readiness outperforms domain authority as a predictor of AI citation.

-The research: what GEO-SFE measured
+The foundational research: GEO-SFE (March 2026) #

 The GEO-SFE (Structural Feature Engineering for Generative Engine Optimization) study, published in March 2026 by researchers at the University of Tokyo, University of Tsukuba, Hiroshima University, and the National Institute of Informatics, evaluated how content structure — independent of semantic content — affects citation probability across generative engines.